timofei-iatsenko/node-modbus-rtu/README.md

 # node-modbus-rtu
-Pure NodeJS implementation of ModbusRTU protocol using node-serialport and promises
+Pure NodeJS implementation of ModbusRTU protocol using [node-serilport](https://github.com/voodootikigod/node-serialport) and promises

 ## Implementation notes
 This library implement ONLY *ModbusRTU Master* and only few most important features: